ivanpierre/lt-theme-kilroysoft/README.md

 # lt-theme-kilroysoft

-## KilroySoft's theme on LightTable
+## kilroySoft's theme on LightTable

-Theme for my own usage of LightTable.
+Theme for our own usage of LightTable at kilroySoft's.

 - Marked external brackets.
 - Raibow brackets.